ASDCA By-Laws

 Membership

 SECTION 1.
-Eligibility.
-There shall be four types of membership open to persons who are in good standing with the American Kennel Club (AKC) and the ASDCA and who subscribe to the purposes of this Club, the Club Bylaws and Club Code of Ethics.
+Eligibility There shall be five types of membership open to persons who are in good standing with the American Kennel Club (AKC) and the ASDCA and who subscribe to the purposes of this Club, the Club Bylaws and Club Code of Ethics.
 Applicants are required to complete and submit an ASDCA approved application requesting membership.

-(a) Regular membership.
+- Regular Individual membership.
 Application is open to persons eighteen (18) years and older, who own an ASDCA or AKC registered Anatolian Shepherd Dog and who are not an Officer or Director of an Anatolian Shepherd Dog club that is not an AKC-accredited or AKC eligible Anatolian Shepherd Dog Club.
-Such dog clubs shall include, but are not limited to the following dogs considered by the ASDCA to be Anatolian Shepherd Dogs, commonly referred to as: Kangal, Akbash, Karabash, etc. Regular members enjoy all the privileges of the Club, including voting and office holding.
+Such dog clubs shall include but are not limited to the following dogs considered by the ASDCA to be Anatolian Shepherd Dogs, commonly referred to as: Kangal, Akbash, or Karabash.
+Regular members enjoy all the privileges of the Club, including voting and office holding.

 (b) Family membership.
 Two persons (adults) eighteen (18) years of age or older who reside in the same household, each of whom comply with the same requirements as that of the Regular membership.
 The two adult members shall be identified by name on the membership application form and the procedures for election to membership shall be the same as provided in Section 1, subdivision (a) of Article II.
 Each adult is entitled to one vote but receives only one copy of any gratis ASDCA publication.
 Each adult shall have the ability to hold elected office.

 (c) Associate membership.
 Application open to persons eighteen (18) years and older who express ongoing interest in the breed.
 Application open to Officers and Directors of Anatolian Shepherd Dog clubs that are not an AKC-accredited or AKC eligible Anatolian Shepherd Club.
-These individuals are entitled to all privileges, except voting and office holding.
+These individuals are entitled to all privileges, except voting, office holding, and being on the Breeders’ List.
 Associate members are not computed in determining a quorum.
 Applications should be filed with the Secretary but need not require sponsors or approval process applicable to prospective regular member applicants.

 SECTION 2.
 Dues.

-(a) Membership Dues.
+- Membership Dues.
 Membership dues shall be set by the Board of Directors by October 1 of each year.
 If the Board of Directors does not change the dues, the dues from the previous year shall continue in effect.
-Membership dues shall not exceed Seventy five dollars ($75.00) per year, payable on or before the 1st day of January of each year.
+Membership dues shall not exceed Seventy-five dollars ($75.00) per year, payable on or before the 1st day of January of each year.
 No member may vote whose dues are not paid for the current year.
 By the 15th of November, the Treasurer shall send to each member a statement of his dues for the ensuing year.
+New members elected to Membership on, or after, October 1 shall not be required to pay dues in the year to follow but thereafter will pay the required dues.

 SECTION 3.
 Election to Membership.
 The ASDCA is a voluntary association.
 The Club’s membership application process, procedures and forms shall be those adopted by the Board of Directors, subject to the following requirements.